pndroa/studyPilot/README.md

 ## Local Data

-All local files (ChromaDB and uploads) are stored in:
+All local files (uploads) are stored in:

 ```
 next-app/data/
-├── chroma/     # Vector database
 └── uploads/    # User documents for RAG
 ```